Bad habits may take you to give up on your Spanish learning. Learn what those habits are and avoid them immediately.

 Do you have one of these 10 bad habits when learning Spanish?

-What are you planning to solve this problem in order for you to achieve fluency in Spanish?
+How are you going to stop that bad habit?
 Let me know in the comments below.

 ¿Quieres hablar español como un nativo?